 Varsity Women's Head Coach

-Team Recruiting Contact
+Womens Recruiting Contact

 Allison started her rowing career as a freshman in high school with Westerville Crew.
 After rowing four years at Westerville, she continued her rowing career at Jacksonville University.
 She discovered her love for coaching her first year out of college when she took a job coaching the novice women at The Ohio State University Crew Club.
 From there she went on to coach at Lafayette College then Grand Valley State University before coming back to where it all started.